 Are cheap agents worth it?

-Don’t have the time or enough information to start interviewing agents?
+Don’t have the time to start interviewing agents?

 Final cost tips

 Unconditional commission is something to be wary of.
-It’s common for a real estate contract to state that the commission payable is unconditional once the sale is complete, which is when contracts have been exchanged.
-This means that you will be liable for the commission even if the sale falls through prior to settlement, so it's recommended that the buyer’s deposit is at least the figure of your agent’s unconditional commission.
+It’s common for real estate agent contracts to state that the commission payable is unconditional once the sale is complete.
+This means that once the contracts have been exchanged, you’ll be still liable to pay the commission, even if the sale falls through before the final settlement takes place.
+To cover yourself, ensure that the buyer’s deposit is at least equivalent to the figure of your agent’s unconditional commission.
 In addition to this, it’s also a good idea to talk to your agent about their policy.

-A GST figure of 10% is required for all real estate transactions, and this will be in addition to any real estate agent commission charged.
+A GST figure of 10% is required on all real estate transactions.
+This figure is paid on top of any VIC real estate agent commission charged.

-You can expect an auctioneer to cost, on average, around $400.
+On average, you can expect an auctioneer to cost $400.

 Other selling costs to consider

-Many people are surprised to learn that you need a conveyancer or solicitor not only when you are buying a house, but also when you are selling.
-This is because all of the same legal processes to be completed when buying must also be performed when selling your home.
+A lot of people don’t realise that you need a solicitor not only when you buy a house, but also when you sell.
+The same legal processes need to be completed with either end of the transaction.

-These fees vary between institutions and home loan terms, but you can generally expect a fee of around $1,000 is a good rule of thumb.
+These fees vary between institutions and home loan terms, but you can generally expect a fee of around $1,000 as a rule of thumb.

-Open Agent recommends that you budget around $1,000 for such work.
+We recommend that you keep about $1,000 for such work.

-You can also refine your search by using our SmartSearch tool, which uses your answers to questions to intelligently match your needs to the most suitable agents.
+You can also refine your search by using our SmartSearch tool, which uses answers to a short quiz to intelligently match your needs to the most suitable agents.